UniversityOfHelsinkiCS/suoritustarkistin/documentation/moocfi-api-deviations.md

-`courseNotAllowed` means the course code is not in Suotar's own course list, which an admin maintains by hand; Sisu knowing the course is not enough, so a new course needs arranging before its first completion is submitted.
+`courseNotAllowed` means the course code is not in Suotar's own course list, which an admin maintains by hand; Sisu knowing the course is not enough, so a new course needs arranging before its first completion is submitted. `POST /api/course-codes/validate` above answers whether a code has been.

--> endpoint for checking course codes validity

 ### Elements of AI and Building AI are not covered yet